twocs/gin/README.md

 Alternatives:

-* [manners](https://github.com/braintree/manners): A polite Go HTTP server that shuts down gracefully.
+- [manners](https://github.com/braintree/manners): A polite Go HTTP server that shuts down gracefully.
-* [graceful](https://github.com/tylerb/graceful): Graceful is a Go package enabling graceful shutdown of an http.Handler server.
+- [graceful](https://github.com/tylerb/graceful): Graceful is a Go package enabling graceful shutdown of an http.Handler server.
-* [grace](https://github.com/facebookgo/grace): Graceful restart & zero downtime deploy for Go servers.
+- [grace](https://github.com/facebookgo/grace): Graceful restart & zero downtime deploy for Go servers.

 #### Manually

-In case you are using Go 1.8 or a later version, you may not need to use those libraries.
+If you are using Go 1.8 or a later version, you may not need to use those libraries.
 Consider using `http.Server`'s built-in [Shutdown()](https://golang.org/pkg/net/http/#Server.Shutdown) method for graceful shutdowns.
-The example below describes its usage, and we've got more examples using gin [here](https://github.com/gin-gonic/examples/tree/master/graceful-shutdown).
+The example below describes its usage, and we've got more examples using Gin [here](https://github.com/gin-gonic/examples/tree/master/graceful-shutdown).

 ```go
 // +build go1.8